Qiskit/RFCs/####-release_cycle.md

 The outcome of the RFC is an agreement for release cycle and a versioning schema that would provide users with the tools for planning and stability while reduce the impact in the development workflow.

-**out-of-scope**:
-The starting date for the implementation of this RFC is, in principle, outside the scope of this document.

 ## User Benefit

 The RFC aims to benefit users and Qiskit ecosystem developers, because they will have guaranties that their software will run for a defined period of time and they could plan the transition period.